Platypus survey methods (pros and cons)

 Positive features:

-• Can provide abundant data suitable for reliable monitoring (if based on standardised protocols).
+• Can provide abundant data to support reliable activity monitoring (if based on standardised protocols).

 • Less constrained by inclement weather/high flows than netting or eDNA sampling.